Variable Selection with ABC Bayesian Forests: Model-Free Variable Selection Consistency

 \begin{theorem} Assume $f_0\in\Ha_p\cap\mC(\mS_0)$ for some $\alpha\in(0,1]$ and $\mS_0\subset\{1,\dots,p\}$ with $q_0=|\mS_0|$ and $\|f_0\|_\infty\lesssim B$.
 Denote with $\wt\varepsilon_n= C_\varepsilon\,n^{-\alpha/(2\alpha+q_n)}\sqrt{\log n}$, where $q_n=C_q \lceil n\,\varepsilon_{n,\mS_0}^2/\log p\rceil$ for some $C_q>0$, and assume $q_0\log p\leq n^{q_0/(2\alpha+q_0)}$ with $2\leq q_0=\mathcal{O}(1)$ as $n\rightarrow\infty$.
 Assume that (a) $\mS_0$ is $(f_0,\wt\varepsilon_n)$-{\sl identifiable}, (b) $\wt\varepsilon_n$-irrepresentability holds and that (c) the design $\mX$ is $\mS_0$-regular.
 Under the {\sl spike-and-tree} prior comprising (with $T=1$) \eqref{prior:tree},\eqref{prior:beta2},\eqref{model_prior} with $C>2$ and \eqref{prior:K}, we have

 \end{theorem} \proof Section \ref{sec:proof:tm1}

-\begin{remark} The identifiability gap $\wt\varepsilon_n$ in Theorem \ref{thm:consist} is a bit larger than the near-minimax rate $\varepsilon_{n,\mS_0}$.
-This requirement will be relaxed in the next section, where $\alpha$ will be treated as unknown. \end{remark}
+{ \begin{remark} The assumption of $(f_0,\wt\varepsilon_n)$-identifiability pertains to the more traditional sufficient beta-min conditions for variable selection consistency in sparse high-dimensional models.
+For example, \cite{castillo2015bayesian} in their Corollary 1 require that $ \min_{i\in \mS_0} |\beta_i^0|\geq M\sqrt{\frac{{q_0\log p}}{n}}, $ for some ``large enough constant" $M>0$ that depends on the compatibility number (see e.g. Definition 2.1 in \cite{castillo2015bayesian} of the design matrix $X$ (rescaled to have an $\|\cdot\|_2$ norm $\sqrt{n}$).
+Our identifiability threshold also depends on the rate of convergence $\varepsilon_n$ (similarly as in \cite{castillo2015bayesian}).
+However, unlike in the linear models we measure the signal strength in a non-parametric way.
+Lastly, note that the identifiability gap $\wt\varepsilon_n$ in Theorem \ref{thm:consist} is a bit larger than the near-minimax rate $\varepsilon_{n,\mS_0}$.
+This requirement will be relaxed in the next section, where $\alpha$ will be treated as unknown. \end{remark} }